MengceZheng/MengceZheng.github.io/_pages/about.md

 # 🔥 News

-- *2023.03*: One paper entitled "Solving Generalized Bivariate Integer Equations and Its Application to Factoring with Known Bits" was accepted by IEEE Access.
+- *2023.07*: One paper entitled "Generalized Implicit-Key Attacks on RSA" was accepted by *Journal of Information Security and Applications*.
-- *2022.06*: One paper entitled "Revisiting the Polynomial-Time Equivalence of Computing the CRT-RSA Secret Key and Factoring" was accepted by Mathematics.
+- *2023.06*: I was selected as one of 2022 Ningbo Youth Science and Technology Innovation Leading Talents.
-- *2022.03*: I was selected as Zhejiang Province University Leading Talent Training Program -- Young Talents.
+- *2023.03*: One paper entitled "Solving Generalized Bivariate Integer Equations and Its Application to Factoring with Known Bits" was accepted by *IEEE Access*.

 # 🧰 Projects

-## Lattice-Based Cryptanalysis
+- Lattice-Based Cryptanalysis

-## Post-Quantum Cryptography
+- Post-Quantum Cryptography

-## Quantum Network Protocols
+- Quantum Network Protocols

-## Side-Channel Analysis
+- Side-Channel Analysis

 # 📝 Publications